 It is recommended that all coaches continue their education to ensure the most appropriate and up-to-date knowledge and coaching techniques are being used.

 All coaches of junior athletes should be accredited under the NCAS.
-It is also Bowls Tasmania Policy that all new and reaccrediting coaches must complete a Working with Vulnerable People – Child Related Activity Check before their accreditation is processed.
-To view the complete Bowls Tasmania Policy CLICK HERE
+It is also Bowls Tasmania Policy that all new and reaccrediting coaches must hold a current Tasmanian Working with Vulnerable People Card before their accreditation is processed.
+To view the complete Bowls Tasmania Working with Vulnerable People Policy CLICK HERE